 - Sign in to your free QuestionPro account.
 If you don’t have one yet, you can create one here.
 No credit card is required.

 - Once inside, go to the product menu located in the upper left margin.
 Choose the option “Engagement Tools” and finally “LivePolls.”

-- Once there, click on +New LivePoll and choose the “Poll” option to start adding as many questions as you want.
+- Once there, click +New LivePoll and choose the “Poll” option to add as many questions as you want.
 Let your imagination fly!

 - When you have loaded all your questions and options, click on “Start New Session.”
 In the pop-up window, you will need to put a time limit; We advise you to take a few seconds to pressure your friends to give a genuine answer.
 Don’t let them ponder their answer!

 - Click on “START POLL,” and you’re done.
 Your friends can now join by entering questionpro.io on their mobile and placing the code that is displayed on the screen.
 If you prefer, you can scan the QR code, and that’s it!
 Let the fun begin!
 Now you have to click on “Start Question” and begin to see what your friends prefer, this or that?!